rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 My recommendations here are hopefully reasonably robust to differing views in takeoff speeds and modest changes in timelines.
-However, conditioning on very short (<5 years) or very long (>40 years) would probably change the analysis considerably.
+However, conditioning on very short (<5 years) or somewhat long (>40 years) timelines would probably change the analysis considerably.

 While I'm in favor of working on aligning prosaic AI, I think we should actively try to discover new facts about intelligence.
 Specifically, I think that the alignment community is working too little on the hard problem of AI cognition.
-I'll propose an idea for a project and describe how I think the research focuses of the alignment community should change including examples of over and under rated topics, but first I think it's illustrative to go through an example of a project which I think is worthwhile and specific examples of additional sub-experiments I think are particularly valuable to conduct.
+I'll propose an idea for a project on this topic and describe how I think the research focuses of the alignment community should change including examples of over and under rated topics, but first I think it's illustrative to go through an example of an existing project which I think is worthwhile and specific examples of additional sub-experiments I think are particularly valuable to conduct.

 ## 6.1 Redwood Research's Project